srobo/kitbook/Kit Collation.md

 # Kit Collation

 The purpose of Kit Collation is to gather together all kit parts from the previous Competition Programme year, test them and store them ready for packing at the [[Kit Packing]] Event.
+See [[SR2017 Kit Collation Plan]] for a detailed plan.

 ## Process